Don't Buy mini hi-fi systems

 Don't Buy mini hi-fis are poorly built, difficult to use, with complicated settings and minute fiddly buttons.
 They churn out tinny, washed out sound and the radio is patchy and unlistenable.
 Not only that, but it’s an ordeal to hook it up any other devices, whether it’s a wired connection or via Bluetooth.

 Sadly decent mini hi-fis rarely come cheap, and you’ll need to spend at least £150 to get a good system.
 It can be tempting to go for what is currently on offer, but you still risk overspending if it’s a particularly poor model.
-We’ve discovered Don’t Buy mini hi-fi systems costing as little as £70 and much as £500, so it’s obvious money is no indicator of quality.
+We test models costing less than £100 alongside those costing more than £500, and have discovered Don’t Buy mini hi-fi systems at both ends of the price spectrum, so it’s obvious money is no indicator of quality.
 With our expert guidance you can figure out precisely what you want from your mini hi-fi, and then spend your money with confidence knowing that you’ve found a fantastic model which won’t let you down.

 Unique mini hi-fi testing by Which?

-Which? reviews over 20 new micro hi-fi systems every year, including the latest models from Panasonic, Pioneer, Sony, Denon and Cambridge Audio.
+Each year, we test the latest models from Panasonic, Pioneer, Sony, Denon and Cambridge Audio.
 Our expert lab testing is based on over two decades of experience and put every mini hi-fi through the same set of tests, including those for sound quality, ergonomics and energy use, so we can tell you what to pick up, and what to avoid.

 - Every mini hi-fi is given a Which? test score out of 100, so you can immediately see at a glance which are the best and worst.